break in relationship rules

 One of the most important taking a break in a relationship rules is to have a clear conversation with your partner about the intent behind the decision and also how best you can navigate this rather challenging phase without letting it take a toll on your bond.
 You can’t just send your partner a “we need a break” message and then throw your phone away, expecting everything to fall into place.

 Before you officially start your break, you need to tell your partner why you think you two could use one.
 How they take the news doesn’t necessarily matter as much as you communicating your feelings honestly.
-Taking a break from a long-term relationship can also be shocking to your partner.
-In many relationships, the other half might not even be aware that there are any issues.
-Telling them that you want to take a break could hit them like a bolt out of the blue.
+Taking a break from a long-term relationship can also come as a shock to your partner. especially if they aren’t aware that the issues between you two have been affecting you deeply enough to warrant such a decision.

-That is why communicating your issues is essential to making this break an effective one.
+That’s why communication is essential.
 Have a constructive conversation with your partner about it, preferably face to face.
-If you’re wondering how to survive taking a break in a relationship, it can be as easy as communicating with your significant other.
 Clear out any misunderstandings, so you both know that you’re not broken up, just on a break.
 You don’t want your partner to have moved on by the time you come back.

 Related Reading: 9 Signs Its Time For Taking A Break In A Relationship